mastercomfig/mastercomfig/README.md

 Having issues (like crashes or local servers not working where you can't move or shoot)?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).

+## Updating (VPK)

+Drag the new VPK to your custom folder, replacing the old one.

 ## Installation (ZIP)

 Download the source code ZIP of the [latest release](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg`